JeffreyBull76/CI_Project1/README.md

 * ## Main page content & footer section

-   * Consists of 3 main content blocks created using Flex boxes
+   * Consists of 3 main content blocks created using Flex
-   * The content of these boxes has been styled to be responsive at shift justification at different screen sizes
+   * The content of these boxes has been styled to be responsive at different screen sizes, including keeping its justification coherent as rows are added.
-   * Each section has descriptive text 4 corner graphics, and underline graphic and an icon (done with svgs and pngs respectively)
+   * Each section has descriptive text, 4 corner graphics, underline graphic and an icon that sums up the content (done with svgs from 3rd party and hand built pngs respectively)
-   * the footer seen at the bottom has basic copyright data and links to social media (mostly basic links to the main pages of each site in this case but added for example purpose) it is designed to site below the sites content regardless of flex boxes above.
+   * the footer seen at the bottom has basic copyright data and links to social media (mostly basic links to the main pages of each site in this case but added for example purpose) it is designed to sit below the sites content regardless of flex boxes above.
       * The footer is consistent across all 3 pages
    * The flow of this content was shifted following feedback from an industry professional.
 It now has the place information first and welcome / Intro message second.